ClitherProject/Slither.io-Protocol/Protocol.md

 ## From Server

 Every packet that comes from the server starts with a 3 byte header, which indicates the message type.
-The game converts the bytes to unicode characters so I will only list the character representations.
+The game converts the Message Type byte to a unicode characters so I will only list the character representations.

 Most packets start like this: